viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 You can access any sub-part either directly, or through any part above it in the tree.
 Each part runs a single `viam-server` instance.

-## How to configure a sub-part in the Viam app
+## Configure a sub-part in the Viam app

 On your robot's page on the Viam app, click on the dropdown next to the main part, name your part and click **Add new**.